zarf-dev/proposals/0051-v1beta1-schema/README.md

 Zarf will determine the schema of the package definition using the existing optional field `apiVersion`.
 Until v1alpha is removed, if `apiVersion` is not set, then Zarf will assume it is a v1alpha1 package. `apiVersion` will be a required field in v1beta1 and all future schemas.

+Type names will remove the prefix Zarf where applicable.
+For example, the type `ZarfMetadata` will become `Metadata`.
+This has no impact on the package yaml.

 Users will be able to upgrade their package definitions using `zarf dev upgrade-schema`, which writes the converted definition to stdout.

 The v1beta1 schema will remove, replace, and rename several fields.
 View this [zarf.yaml](zarf.yaml) to see a package definition with reasonable values for each key.